Are you thinking about sending your first-ever direct mail campaign?

-Return Management – This involves what is done with the mail that is returned.
-For example, securely destroying items using the confidential waste facility, sending back to the client or recycling.
+Return Management – This involves what is done with the returned mail.
+For example, securely destroying items using the confidential waste facility, sending them back to the client or recycling.

-ROI – Stands for Return on Investment this measures the performance of a direct mail campaign.
-It measures the amount of return of an investment, relative to the investment’s cost.
+ROI – Stands for Return on Investment, this measures the performance of a direct mail campaign.
+It measures the return on an investment relative to the investment’s cost.

-Salutation – Part of the letter which addresses the reader such as, “Dear valued customers” or “Dear John.”
+Salutation – Part of the letter addresses the reader, such as “Dear valued customers” or “Dear John.”

 Segmentation – Collating customers and prospects into small groups based on demographics or buying patterns, for example.